Symptoms of a vaginal infection

 - Antibiotics, such as metronidazole or clindamycin, are often prescribed to treat Bacterial vaginitis

-- Antifungal medication, including creams or suppositories to treat a yeast infection
+- Antifungal medication, including creams or suppositories, to treat a yeast infection

 - Butoconazole and clotrimazole to treat fungal infections